sva-dsi/2018-fall-course/p5guide.md

 # Filter
 >  ↱ aquire → parse → **filter** → mine → represent → interact → refine ↲
 ***

+Almost always you will need to filter data.
+Whether it is because you want to focus on a **subset** of the data or you know that there are data points that have unrealistic values

 ## Loops and Conditional Statements: `If/else` and `for`